1. Overview

 True if resizing of the connector succeeds.

-If the projection point doesn't exist on the the boundary the target shape, then resizing of the connector will fail (see the figure below).
-In this care this method returns false.
+If the projection point doesn't exist on the the boundary the target shape,

 Processing: